 Renal and urinary disorders – Urinary retention.

 In clinical studies, there were uncommon reports of ischemic cardiac adverse reactions, including myocardial ischemia, myocardial infarction, and coronary occlusion requiring revascularization; these patients had multiple underlying cardiac risk factors.
 More patients experienced these events during PRISTIQ treatment as compared to placebo.

-The following changes were observed in placebo-controlled, short-term MDD studies with PRISTIQ.
+The following changes were observed in pre-marketing placebo-controlled, short-term MDD studies with PRISTIQ.